KEAR (AM): KEAR moves to 610 AM

 In 2005, Family Stations acquired KFRC's AM frequency from Infinity Broadcasting.
 Viacom, the parent company of Infinity Broadcasting, was in the process of acquiring television station KOVR in Stockton, California, and needed to sell the AM station to meet Federal Communications Commission ownership limitations.
+KFRC's city-grade signal easily reached Sacramento, and the FCC required Viacom to sell either a Sacramento station or a Bay Area station that could be heard at city-grade strength in Sacramento.
 On April 29, 2005, 610 AM began simulcasting Family Radio programming.
 Shortly thereafter, Family Stations sold its 106.9 FM frequency to Infinity Broadcasting.

 The Oakland Athletics baseball team, which had a contract with KFRC to carry its games, continued to broadcast on 610 AM through the end of the team's 2005 season.
-On October 17, 2005, after the season ended, the KEAR call letters were transferred to the AM station and 106.9 became KIFR, later to become, ironically, KFRC-FM.
+On October 17, 2005, after the season ended, the KEAR call letters were transferred to the AM station and 106.9 became KIFR, later to become KFRC-FM.

-Coincidentally, all three of the frequencies which formerly had the KEAR call letters are now assigned to Audacy (formerly Entercom), which acquired CBS Radio (the former Infinity Broadcasting) in 2017.